NIEM/NIEM.github.io/json/whatis/index.md

 organized by subject area, and are open to all interested parties, with participation from US federal, state, local, and tribal government, plus international and commercial members.
-The NBAC is comprised of the domain co-chairs and governs the NIEM core model.
+The NBAC is comprised of domain representatives who govern the NIEM core model.

 The NIEM Technical Architecture Committee (NTAC) defines and supports the technical architecture that governs NIEM; it documents,